 Worn-out abs pumps are a common reason why the pump produces noise during the driving process.
 If the pump has been used for a long time, approximately more than five years, it may wear out and fail to function normally, resulting in the abs pump producing noise.
 For instance, a worn-out out pump allows metals to contact each other, and as a result, a squeaking sound is generated.

-If you fail to fix the fault pump, the whole abs system may be damaged severely.
-Follow the steps below carefully to fix a fault system pump.
+If you fail to fix the faulty pump, the whole abs system may be damaged severely.
+Follow the steps below carefully to fix a faulty system pump.

-- Disconnect the anti-lock braking system from the car using appropriate tools.
+- Disconnect the anti-lock braking system from the car using the appropriate tools.